jakefull/startup/README.md

  # Elevator Pitch
  ## AnkiType
 Do you ever have to memorize "elevator pitches" (like this one) for important business meetings, but find it takes too much time?
 Or do you have to memorize entire scripts for plays, but find the task seemingly impossible?
 If so, AnkiType is here to help you do just that - the impossible - in record time.
 AnkiType is a new tool that assists with passage memorization via a revolutionary, new memorization method called "typemory."
 Typemory consists of typing out words in a passage, starting with just several words at a time but building up to typing out the entire passage word-for-word, all from memory.
-Thanks to AnkiType, you can memorize passages in the same amount of time you would spend worrying about it.
+Thanks to AnkiType, you can memorize passages in the same amount of time you would have spent worrying about it.

 ![AnkiTypepic](https://user-images.githubusercontent.com/122409716/214924230-aa613057-602a-4afe-930c-5bb62e81f96a.png)